DevendraMeshram26/Regulatory-compliance-checker-for-legal-contracts-with-leveraging-Ai/README.md

 3. It searches for similar documents in **Chromadb**.
 4. The **LLM** analyzes both documents and generates a compliance report.
 5. Users receive insights on legal risks, compliance levels, and recommendations.
+6. Notifications about document analysis and compliance status are sent via **Slack**.

 ## Future Enhancements
 - Expand dataset with global regulatory standards.
 - Implement multi-language support.
 - Real-time compliance updates.
+- Advanced Slack notifications with interactive actions.

 ## Contributors
 - **Devendra Meshram** – AI & Full-Stack Developer